Photo source: Pixabay. Creative Commons.

 The main improvement of current Voicebots is around Natural Language Understanding (NLU) - capabilities that let software match the vagaries of human speech to specific actions while extracting the right objects and figures from speech.
 The methodologies for programming bots are converging, helping to spread best practices and reduce the learning curve.
 Platforms like Google’s Dialogflow (formerly api.ai), Wit.ai (owned by Facebook), Microsoft’s LUIS, IBM’s Watson, and Amazon’s Lex provide, along with a few yet-to-be acquired start-ups and some open source projects, provide relatively easy platforms for building your own voicebots.

 Do you need to take advantage of this?
-Interactive Powers provides advanced cloud-based IVR and RTC services that scale with your business neeeds.
-Learn more about it at our website, social medias and contact our sales to talk about your own Voicebot integration.
+Interactive Powers provides advanced cloud-based Smart IVR and Video RTC services that scale with your business neeeds.
+Learn more about it at our website, social medias and contact our sales to talk about your own Voicebot IVR integration.

 Interactive Powers - Streamline your business communications